Terminus-Project/Terminus-Bot/README.md

 * NETWORKS - Show a list of networks to which the bot is connected.

-### Pandora

-Provides an interface to pandorabots.com, a hosted ALICE chat bot provider.
-A valid bot ID (like an API key) is required to use this script.

-To talk to the bot once interactivity is enabled, simple begin your messages with the bot's nick like you might do when speaking to another user in the channel.

-Conversations are tracked per-channel, not per-user.
-So when multiple users in one channel are talking to the bot, it will consider them all to be the same person.

-    <Kabaka> @pandora on
-    <Terminus-Bot> Pandorabot interaction enabled.
-    <Kabaka> Terminus-Bot: Hi
-    <Terminus-Bot> Kabaka: Hello there!

-Commands:

-* PANDORA - Enable or disable Pandorabot interaction.

 ### Ping

 Allows users to check the round-trip time for a CTCP PING with the bot.